dennislee22/dennislee22.github.io/docs/cdppvc/dsconsole.md

     ![](../../assets/images/dsconsole/dsenv.png)

-3. Select the CDL, CDE and CML roles for this Ldap user in this newly created environment accordingly.
+3. Select the CDL, CDE and CML roles for this LDAP user in this newly created environment accordingly.
 Click `Update Roles`.

     ![](../../assets/images/dsconsole/dsroles.png)